Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

-We can therefore choose $\eta = \epsilon/4$ and $\mu = \eta/(5n^2) = \epsilon / (20n^2)$.
+Let us then choose $\eta = \epsilon/4$ and $\mu = \eta/(5n^2) = \epsilon / (20n^2)$.
 Under these conditions, Proposition \ref{prop:performance} applies and gives that for any point $\overline{x}$ returned by a Bregman gradient algorithm that is initialized at $x_0$ and which performs at most $N$ calls to each oracle we have

 The last term can be bounded from below, using our choice of $\mu,\eta$, and the fact that $\eta < 1$, as